Pokanoket: Descendants

+Today, descendants from the Pokanoket village are part of the Mashpee Wampanoag Tribe, a federally recognized tribe in Massachusetts.

-An unrecognized tribe, the Pokanoket Tribe or Pokanoket Nation claims to descend from the Pokanoket people.
+At least two unrecognized organizations, the Pocasset Wampanoag Tribe of the Pokanoket Nation and the Pokanoket Nation claim to descend from the Pokanoket people.
 They are not federally recognized; state-recognized by Rhode Island, Massachusetts, or any other state; or recognized by Wampanoag tribes.
-The town of Warren, Rhode Island, lists a land acknowledgement on a town sign.
+The town of Warren, Rhode Island, lists a land acknowledgment on a town sign.